John-McPherson/Full-Stack-Tool-Kit-Portfolio-Project/TESTING.md

 ### User Story Evaluations

 As part of my functional testing I reviewed my intial user stories.
-For quick reference I have highlighted the completed user stories in <span style='color:#28a745;'>green</span>, those that are not implemented in <span style='color:#dc3545;'>red</span>, and features that have some implementation in <span style='color:#ffc107;'>yellow</span>.
+Because I was working in an agile manner some features did not see full development for this release.

-I have also included a brief summary of how each user story was implemented or why I chose not to add the feature.
+I have also included a brief summary of how each user story was implemented or why I chose not to add the feature in this release.

 #### **Users should be able to create an account so their settings can persist over multiple sessions.**
 * <span style='color:#28a745;'>As a user I can create an account so that my ingredient selections are saved between sessions</span>